Mike Hazle

-Michael Hazle (born March 22, 1979, in Conroe, Texas) is a United States Olympian and National Champion (American javelin thrower.)
+Michael Gannon Hazle (born March 22, 1979) is a United States Olympian and National Champion (American javelin thrower.)
 Mike is also a former United States Air Force Special Operations Command (AFSOC) Combat Controller (CCT).
 He is a four-time silver medalist at the US outdoor championships (2007–2010), before he claimed his first National Championship in 2011.
 He also won a silver medal in his category at the 2007 Pan American Games in Rio de Janeiro, Brazil.

 Career

 Hazle, a native of Conroe, Texas, started out his sporting career as a football and baseball enthusiast at Temple High School.
 He attended Texas State University in San Marcos, Texas, where he played both football and baseball for three years, before ending his career with a knee injury.
 He was convinced by his long-time friend and mentor Don Hood to try out for track and field.
 Hazle initially trained and competed for the decathlon, but he decided to narrow his focus to the javelin throw, which was considered his best event.
 He qualified for the 2002 NCAA and U.S. outdoor championships, where he achieved his personal bests of 67.56 and 70.66 metres, respectively.
 Hazle also owned a bachelor's degree in exercise sports science (2001), and a master's degree in sports and business administration (2003) from Texas State University.

 Shortly after his graduation from the University, Hazle continued to compete at the US national championships, but did not attain better than the fifth position in the javelin throw.
 In 2007, he reached his breakthrough season with a runner-up finish at the AT&T US Outdoor Championships, posting a personal best throw of 75.06 metres.
 Hazle also qualified for the IAAF World Championships in Osaka, Japan, and eventually claimed a silver medal in men's javelin at the Pan American Games in Rio de Janeiro, Brazil, with a seasonal best throw of 75.33 metres.